 We assume basic knowledge of C and Python.
 Some basic familiarity with Unix systems is helpful for Project 1.
 Project 2 is done in Go and we won't have any lectures on Go syntax, so we expect you to be able to learn the basics of the language on your own.

 Lecture

-We will have live lecture on Tuesdays and Thursdays, 6:30 - 8:00 PM PT over Zoom.
-This is the listed lecture time on the course schedule.
+We will have a 90-minute live lecture on Tuesdays and Thursdays, 12:30pm-2:00pm PT, over Zoom.